OpenKneeboard/OpenKneeboard/docs/internals/README.md

 After building, the executable will be in `build/src/app/app-winui3/Debug`; the various utilities (including the test viewer) will be in `build/src/utilities/Debug`.

+If you are distributing OpenKneeboard or a derivative work, please change the following CMake variables to avoid interoperability issues:

+- `PROJECT_REVERSE_DOMAIN`: e.g. `com.yourdomain.yourprojectname` or `io.github.yourusername.yourprojectname`; used for IPC paths/keys
+- `PROJECT_OPENXR_API_LAYER_NAME`: e.g. `XR_APILAYER_FREDEMMOTT_OpenKneeboard`; replace both the project name and vendor ID.
+You can register your own OpenXR vendor ID, or `NOVENDOR` is a common alternative.
+- `PROJECT_OPENXR_API_LAYER_DESCRIPTION`: a short, human-readable description of your project.

+To avoid user confusion, you should avoid using the word 'OpenKneeboard' in the name or description of your project.

+Despite these options, OpenKneeboard is not an SDK, and no support is available for building other projects using it.

 ## IPC

 ### OpenKneeboard app -> renderers